-NEWARK, N.J. – A doctor with a family medicine practice in New Jersey admitted today to accepting bribes in exchange for test referrals as part of a long-running scheme operated by Biodiagnostic Laboratory Services LLC (BLS), of Parsippany, N.J., its president and numerous associates, New Jersey U.S. Attorney Paul J. Fishman announced.
+NEWARK, N.J. – A pediatrician with a practice in Staten Island and Brooklyn, N.Y., admitted today he accepted bribes in exchange for test referrals as part of a long-running scheme operated by Biodiagnostic Laboratory Services LLC (BLS), of Parsippany, N.J., its president and numerous associates, New Jersey U.S. Attorney Paul J. Fishman announced.

-Joel Fischgrund, 60, of Livingston, N.J., pleaded guilty today before U.S. District Judge Stanley R. Chesler in Newark federal court to one count of accepting bribes.
+Demetrios Gabriel, 46, of Brooklyn pleaded guilty today before U.S. District Judge Stanley R. Chesler in Newark federal court to an information charging him with one count of accepting bribes.

-Including Fischgrund, 22 people – 11 of them physicians – have pleaded guilty in connection with the bribery scheme, which its organizers have admitted involved millions of dollars in bribes and resulted in more than $100 million in payments to BLS from Medicare and various private insurance companies.
+Including Gabriel, 24 people – 13 of them physicians – have pleaded guilty in connection with the bribery scheme, which its organizers have admitted involved millions of dollars in bribes and resulted in more than $100 million in payments to BLS from Medicare and various private insurance companies.

 According to documents filed in this and related cases and statements made in court:

-The bribery count to which Fischgrund pleaded guilty carries a maximum potential penalty of five years in prison and a $250,000 fine.
-Sentencing is scheduled for April 1, 2014.
-As part of his guilty plea, Fischgrund agreed to forfeit the bribes he received from BLS.
+The bribery count to which Gabriel pleaded guilty carries a maximum potential penalty of five years in prison and a $250,000 fine.
+Sentencing is scheduled for July 18, 2014.
+As part of his guilty plea, Gabriel agreed to forfeit $200,000, representing the bribes he received from BLS.